 Employers submitting H-1B visa applications for computer professionals may face specific requirements because these employees tend to perform work at third-party locations pursuant to contracts between the employer and its customer.
 In this situation, USCIS may require that an employer submit these third-party agreements to establish that the petitioner (employer), and not the customer, is the H-1B alien’s actual employer.
 Failure to submit the relevant third-party agreements may trigger a Notice of Action from USCIS, delaying the approval process.

 KPPB Law has experienced immigration attorneys who can help you file your H-1B petition and manage the entirety of your case to ensure the best possible results.
-We offer our clients free initial consultations at our offices or by phone.
-To discuss your case or to set up a free consultation – call our office or send our immigration attorneys a message online.
+We offer our clients consultations at our offices or by phone.
+To discuss your case or to set up a consultation – call our office or send our immigration attorneys a message online.
 We look forward to working with you!